IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>

+>“Mathematics was not sufficiently refined in 1917 to cleave apart the demands for **"no prior geometry"** and for a geometric, coordinate-independent formulation of physics.
+Einstein described both demands by a single phrase, "general covariance".
+The "no prior geometry" demand actually fathered general relativity, but by doing so anonymously, disguised as "general covariance", it also fathered half a century of confusion.”

+― <a href="https://en.wikipedia.org/wiki/Gravitation_(book)" target="_blank">MTW</a>

 >“Spacetime tells matter how to move; matter tells spacetime how to curve.”

+>“Behind it all is surely an idea so simple, so beautiful, that when we grasp it — in a decade, a century, or a millennium — we will all say to each other, how could it have been otherwise?
+How could we have been so stupid for so long?”

 >“**It from bit**.
 Otherwise put, every it — every particle, every field of force, even the space-time continuum itself — derives its function, its meaning, its very existence entirely — even if in some contexts indirectly — from the apparatus-elicited answers to yes-or-no questions, binary choices, bits.
 It from bit symbolizes the idea that every item of the physical world has at bottom — at a very deep bottom, in most instances — an immaterial source and explanation; that which we call reality arises in the last analysis from the posing of yes-no questions and the registering of equipment-evoked responses; in short, that **all things physical are information-theoretic in origin** and that this is a participatory universe.”[1990]

 ― <a href="https://en.wikipedia.org/wiki/John_Archibald_Wheeler" target="_blank">John Archibald Wheeler</a>

->“Mathematics was not sufficiently refined in 1917 to cleave apart the demands for **"no prior geometry"** and for a geometric, coordinate-independent formulation of physics.
-Einstein described both demands by a single phrase, "general covariance".
-The "no prior geometry" demand actually fathered general relativity, but by doing so anonymously, disguised as "general covariance", it also fathered half a century of confusion.”
+>“There is a famous saying about quantization due to <a href="https://en.wikipedia.org/wiki/Edward_Nelson" target="_blank">Edward Nelson</a>: "First quantization is a mystery, but second quantization is a functor!"
+No one is a true mathematical physicist unless they can explain that remark.
+So, let me explain that remark!
+>
+>First quantization is a mystery.
+It is the attempt to get from a classical description of a physical system to a quantum description of the "same" system.
+Now it doesn't seem to be true that God created a classical universe on the first day and then quantized it on the second day.
+So it's unnatural to try to get from classical to quantum mechanics.
+Nonetheless we are inclined to do so since we understand classical mechanics better.
+So we'd like to find a way to start with a classical mechanics problem - that is, a phase space and a Hamiltonian function on it - and cook up a quantum mechanics problem - that is, a Hilbert space with a Hamiltonian operator on it.
+It has become clear that there is no utterly general systematic procedure for doing so.
+>
+>Mathematically, if quantization were "natural" it would be a functor from the category whose objects are symplectic manifolds (= phase spaces) and whose morphisms are symplectic maps (= canonical transformations) to the category whose objects are Hilbert spaces and whose morphisms are unitary operators.
+Alas, there is no such nice functor.
+So quantization is always an ad hoc and problematic thing to attempt.
+A lot is known about it, but more isn't.
+That's why first quantization is a mystery.
+>
+>Second quantization is the attempt to get from a quantum description of a single-particle system to a quantum description of a many-particle system.
+(There are other ways to think of it, but let's do it this way.)
+Starting from a Hilbert space H for the single particle system, one forms the symmetric (or antisymmetric) tensor algebra over H and completes it to form a Hilbert space K, called the bosonic (or fermionic) Fock space over H. Any unitary operator on H gives a unitary operator on K in an obvious way.
+More generally, one has a functor called "second quantization" from the Hilbert category to itself, which sends each Hilbert space to its Fock space, and each unitary map to an obvious unitary map.
+This functor is positivity-preserving.
+(All the weird problems with negative-energy states of the electron, Dirac's "holes in the electron sea," and such, are due to thinking about things the wrong way.)”

-― <a href="https://en.wikipedia.org/wiki/Gravitation_(book)" target="_blank">MTW</a>
+― <a href="https://en.wikipedia.org/wiki/John_C._Baez" target="_blank">John C. Baez</a>

->“I worked horribly strenuously, strange that one can endure that.”<sup id="a1"><a href="#f1">1</a></sup>
+>“In these last months I had great success in my work.
+Generally covariant gravitation equations.
+Perihelion motions explained quantitatively.
+The role of gravitation in the structure of matter.
+You will be astonished.
+I worked **horribly strenuously, strange that one can endure that**.”[17 November 1915 Einstein's mail to Michele Besso][^EinsteinNotLazy]

+>“Imagine my joy at the feasibility of general covariance and the result that the equations give the perihelion motion of Mercury correctly.
+For a few days I was beside myself with joyous excitement.”[to Ehrenfest]

+>“My wildest dreams have been fulfilled.
+General covariance.
+Perihelion motion of Mercury wonderfully exact.”[10 December 1915 Einstein's mail to Michele Besso]

+>“You must not be cross with me that I am answering your kind and interesting letter only today.
+But in the last month I had one of the most stimulating, exhausting times of my life, indeed also one of the most successful.
+I could not think of writing.”[28 November  1915 Einstein's mail to Sommerfeld]

+>“Most gratifying is the agreement with perihelion motion and the general covariance; strangest, however, is the circumstance that Newton’s theory of the field is incorrect already in the 1st order eq. (appearance of the g11-g33).
+It is just the circumstance that the g11-g33’s do not appear in first-order approximations of the motion eqs. which determines the simplicity of Newton’s theory.
+Now Planck also is beginning to take the matter more seriously; he is still resisting a bit, though.
+But he is a splendid person.”[21 December 1915 Einstein's mail to Michele Besso]

 >“Any man who reads too much and uses his own brain too little falls into **lazy habits of thinking**.”

+>“Nevertheless, due to the inneratomic movement of electrons, atoms would have to radiate not only electromagnetic but also gravitational energy, if only in tiny amounts.
+As this is hardly true in nature, it appears that **quantum theory would have to modify not only Maxwellian electrodynamics, but also the new theory of gravitation**.”
+[1916, few months after he formulated his general relativity, he already realized it must be quantized.]

 >“Unthinking respect for authority is the greatest enemy of truth.”

->“Imagine my joy at the feasibility of general covariance and the result that the equations give the perihelion motion of Mercury correctly.
-For a few days I was beside myself with joyous excitement.”

 >“At present I occupy myself exclusively with the problem of gravitation and now believe that I shall master all difficulties with the help of a friendly mathematician here (<a href="https://en.wikipedia.org/wiki/Marcel_Grossmann" target="_blank">Marcel Grossmann</a>).
 But one thing is certain, in all my life I have never labored nearly as hard, and I have become imbued with **great respect for mathematics, the subtler part of which I had in my simple-mindedness regarded as pure luxury until now**.
 Compared with this problem, the original relativity is child’s play.”
 [After nearly ten years of hard work, in a letter to  A. Sommerfeld]